SpiderX/portage-overlay/.github/PULL_REQUEST_TEMPLATE/default.md

 ## Types of changes

 What types of changes does your code introduce to this overlay?
-_Put an `x` in the boxes that apply_

-- [ ] Bugfix of ebuild
-- [ ] New ebuild
-- [ ] Other

 ## Checklist

-_Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
-This is simply a reminder of what we are going to look for before merging your code._

-- [ ] I have read the [CONTRIBUTING](https://github.com/SpiderX/portage-overlay/blob/master/CONTRIBUTING.md) doc
-- [ ] repoman and shellcheck tests pass locally with my changes
+Make sure that you've read the [CONTRIBUTING](https://github.com/SpiderX/portage-overlay/blob/master/CONTRIBUTING.md) doc and repoman and shellcheck tests pass locally with your changes

 ## Further comments